icinganalysis/icinganalysis.github.io/content/basics/Nomenclature.md

 ## Selected Aircraft Icing Terms

-Airfoil chord: the longest line possible between the leading edge and trailing edge of an airfoil.
+__Airfoil chord__: the longest line possible between the leading edge and trailing edge of an airfoil.

 <a name="airspeed">__Airspeed__</a>: The speed of the aircraft through the air.
 Sometimes measured in knots (nautical mile per hour) or KTAS.
 A nautical mile is about 6076 feet or 1852 m.